-One growing area is the Exchange Traded Funds sector, which now holds around $36 billion of mainly retail investors’ money out of a total market capitalisation in the ASX of more than $1.5 trillion.
+One growing area is the Exchange Traded Funds sector, which now holds around $36 billion of mainly retail investors’ money out of a total market capitalisation on Australian security exchanges of more than $1.5 trillion.
 In other words, ETFs make up just under 2.5 per cent of our market despite numbering more than 150.

 Most ETFs represent a diversified holding in a specific basket of stocks, say the ASX200, which is a good way to start investing but whose values will almost inevitably rise and fall in line with the general sharemarket.

 That has opened up the field to more specialised ETFs such as fixed interest ETFs, specifically designed to be owned by retail investors.
 Until recently it was very difficult for retail investors to get access to fixed interest, a catch-all name for the bond market.

 While government bond yields are currently down there with bank term deposits at the not very exciting two per cent per annum level, the bond market also takes in higher yielding assets that regularly return more than 5 per cent a year at a risk level that’s lower than that of blue chip shares.